 With the plants in place, the designer must now begin labeling.
 Plants and other landscape features are accounted for and notated on the design.
 Any specifications the designer chooses to include are inserted into the title block on the overhead plan.

-After labeling is complete, the design needs to be packaged for delivery.
-Perspective views of the 3-D model are made, a video walkthrough of the model is produced, and the finishing touches are put on the overhead plan to prepare it for presentation.
+After labeling is complete, the design is colored and the finishing touches are put on the overhead plan to prepare it for presentation.
+This step makes the plan look more visually appealing and also helps distinguish different aspects of the landscape when reading the plan.

 Step 9: Design Review

-The design is delivered either electronically or in person.
-At this point you can review the design and give constructive feedback.
+The design is usually presented to you in our office.
+We will walk you through the design so that you can review and give constructive feedback.
 In some cases, the initial design captures the client’s wishes perfectly, other times minor adjustments need to be made, and sometimes the design misses the mark entirely.
 It’s important in this stage to give the designer feedback on what you like and do not like about the design.
-Remember, the designer’s experience is your asset, discuss with them the reasoning behind particular choices that were made.
+Remember, the designer’s experience is your asset, discuss the reasoning behind particular choices that were made.
 They may have insight that you had not considered.

 Step 10: Revisions and/or Approval